-Mobile device connectivity has revolutionized the way travellers get around while they’re abroad.
+Mobile device connectivity has revolutionized how travelers get around while abroad.
 Ride-sharing startups like Uber and Lyft have ushered in the era of convenient ride-hailing services.
 However, like every other major technological advance, there are tradeoffs.
 Compared to a traditional taxi service, there is a relative lack of accountability for ridesharing workers.

-While incidents like robberies and kidnappings are rare, they are still a possibility that consumers must take into consideration.
-In this era of total digital interconnectivity, there needs to be a way to safely use these ridesharing services while maintaining personal safety.
+While incidents like robberies and kidnappings are rare, they are still a possibility that consumers must consider.
+In this era of total digital interconnectivity, there needs to be a way to use these ridesharing app services while maintaining personal safety safely.
 Enter BestRides, designed to minimize the risks of ridesharing and traveling.

 The software would function as an emergency beacon for its users.
-Its key ability would be broadcasting the last known location of a user to their friends and family if they did not check in with the app upon arriving safely at their destination.
-This idea would depend on a bulletproof implementation, as users would rely on this app to keep them safe.
+Its key ability would be broadcasting the last known location of a user to their friends and family if they did not check in with the Best Ride personal safety app upon arriving safely at their destination.
+This idea would depend on a bulletproof implementation, as users would rely on this personal safety app to keep them safe.

 Location & GPS

 Social Media Integration

 BestRides most critical functionalities involved GPS tracking information and a panic button for the users.
 To accomplish this and offer an application with smooth performance and reliable service, native iOS and Android technologies were chosen (Swift for iOS and Kotlin for Android).
 The BestRides app had some existing code that needed to be built upon and integrated with.
 That required an audit and research period in order to have any new native code work seamlessly with existing code.

 Every major revision was submitted to our client in order to incorporate their feedback into the next revision.
 Through these developmental iterations, we honed the app and ensured that it met our client’s requirements.